 (a) Planning, negotiating, and executing agreements and contracts for goods and services under which the University may make acquisitions.

 (b) Evaluating, approving, and utilizing contracts that are entered into after competitive solicitation by any State of Florida agency, department, school system, college or university, the Federal Government, other states, political subdivisions, cooperatives/consortia, or any independent college/ university for the acquisition of goods and services, when it is determined to be cost-effective or in the best interest of the University, to do so.
 University shall maintain adequate documentation supporting the use of service contract adoption.
 The University shall review existing consortia and cooperative contracts to identify potential savings or other benefits to the University and, if in the best interest to the University, adopt those contracts.
-University may enter into new consortia and/or cooperative contracts to achieve savings with a goal of realizing 5% additional savings on existing contract pricing.
-Where practical and available, University will use existing SUS Shared Initiative contracts unless Director, Procurement/Chief Procurement Officer or designee determines/documents that use thereof is not in the best interest of the University.
+University may enter into new consortia and/or cooperative contracts to achieve savings with a goal of realizing 5% savings on existing contract pricing.
+Where practical and available, University will use existing SUS Shared Initiative contracts unless Chief Procurement Officer or designee determines/documents that use thereof is not in the best interest of the University.

 (c) Awarding contracts for goods and services to multiple suppliers, if it is determined to be in the best interest of the University.
 Such awards may be on a University, regional or State University System-wide basis and the contracts may be for multiple years.